 Party and state affiliation can be omitted on a case-by-case basis for some well-known politicians.

-Capitalize formal titles only when they precede a person’s name: President Donald Trump, Prime Minister Theresa May.
+Capitalize formal titles only when they precede a person’s name: President-elect Joe Biden, Prime Minister Boris Johnson.
 Lowercase informal titles (e.g., special counsel Robert Mueller).
 Use first and last names on first reference except when your tone calls for more familiarity (then just President LastName).

 Academic titles: Do not capitalize “professor” before a person’s name.
 Cap named professorships and fellowships: Distinguished Adjunct Professor of Philosophy at Syracuse University.

 Military titles: Spell out “General,” “Colonel,” “Major,” “Lieutenant” preceding a name.
 For compound titles, abbreviate first word, spell out second word: Brig.
 General and Lt.
 Colonel.

 Plural titles: presidents Clinton and Obama, Sens.
 Warren and Sanders.

 Police titles: Spell out “Sergeant,” “Captain,” preceding a name; spell out and cap “Detective” if it’s a formal title preceding name.

 Political titles: Cap and abbreviate “Sen.” (for Senator), “Gov.” (for Governor), and “Rep.” (for Representative) preceding the name.
 For state officials: “state Rep. TK,” “state Sen. TK”

 Religious titles: Spell out “the Reverend” preceding a name.

 Names of places

 • Spell out states in most cases, including in captions: Wildfires in Paradise, California, destroyed thousands of homes.
 Exceptions: Abbreviate places with party affiliations like (R-Minn.).
 State abbreviations are okay in charts and graphs.
 (Do not use two-letter postal code abbreviations except for mailing addresses.)